nonta1234/terraining-heightmap-generator/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/nonta1234/terraining-heightmap-generator/badge)](https://www.codefactor.io/repository/github/nonta1234/terraining-heightmap-generator)
 [![Made with Nuxt3](https://img.shields.io/badge/Nuxt_3-%2318181B?logo=nuxt.js)](https://nuxt.com)

-*This repository is a Nuxt3 reworking of sysoppl/Cities-Skylines-heightmap-generator.*
+*This repository is based on and further developed from sysoppl/Cities-Skylines-heightmap-generator.*

-**An online heightmap generator for "Cities: Skylines".**
+**An online heightmap generator for Cities: Skylines, Unity, and Unreal Engine.**
 **https://terraining.ateliernonta.com**

 <br>

 > [!IMPORTANT]
-> Currently, my site has thousands of users each month.
-Considering the number of API requests needed to generate heightmaps for CS2, I am significantly exceeding the free tier limits of Mapbox.
-Therefore, I kindly ask for your continued cooperation in avoiding costs by inputting your Mapbox token.
+> Since version 2, we have utilized MapTiler's functionality, and a MapTiler API key has become mandatory.
+While it is possible to optionally get elevation data from Mapbox, a MapTiler API key is still required in that case.
+I appreciate your understanding.

 <br>